-Boston University’s Master of Liberal Arts in Gastronomy program, founded in 1991 by Jacques Pépin and Julia Child, provides a rigorous academic framework for food studies through a unique, multidisciplinary curriculum encompassing the humanities, natural and social sciences, and the arts.
-The program is based in Boston, a food-loving landscape rich with networking and career possibilities.
+Boston University’s Master of Arts in Gastronomy program, founded in 1991 by Jacques Pépin and Julia Child, provides a rigorous academic framework for food studies through a unique, multidisciplinary curriculum encompassing the humanities, natural and social sciences, and the arts.
 Classes are taught by BU faculty members, visiting lecturers, and industry professionals with expertise in a wide range of fields, including: policy, history, anthropology, entrepreneurship, marketing, hospitality, journalism, and science.

 Gastronomy students at BU examine the cultural and social role of food from a variety of perspectives by applying critical theory and methodology.
 The interdisciplinary program emphasizes both experiential learning and sensory training, and BU is proud to be the only school in the country that offers the unique option to gain hands-on experience through wine studies courses and a state-of-the-art culinary arts laboratory.
 The program’s interplay between academic research and critical thinking as well as exploring food through the senses offers rare and exceptional range and depth to food studies scholarship.